asyml/texar/docker/README.md

 python -c "import texar as tx;print(tx.data)"
 ```

-If Texar is installed correctly, it should show:
+If Texar is installed correctly, the shell should return:

 ```bash
 <module 'texar.data' from '/opt/texar/texar/data/__init__.py'>